-A VPN is often used to hide your IP address in order to surf anonymously on the Internet.
-However, a wrong configuration by the user or the VPN software can lead to a leak of the original IP address or other sensitive information.
-The EXPERTE.de IPv6 Leak Test checks if your private IPv6 address is leaked even if the VPN is activated.
+A VPN is often used to hide IP addresses, enabling users to surf the web anonymously.
+However, mistakes when configuring VPN software can lead to sensitive user information, such as their original IP address, being inadvertently leaked.
+The EXPERTE.com IPv6 Leak Test checks whether your private IPv6 address is leaking, even if you're connected to a VPN.

 Note: For the test to produce meaningful results, you must be connected to a VPN.

-IPv6 is a new Internet protocol that is expected to replace the currently used IPv4 in the future.
-However, many computers, networks and websites are already fully IPv6 capable.
-If you now want to visit a website that is only accessible via IPv6, your computer will use IPv6 to access it.
-If your VPN is configured for IPv4 only, your original IPv6 address will be visible.
+IPv6 is a new Internet protocol that is, in the future, expected to replace IPv4, which is currently in use.
+However, many computers, networks, and websites are already fully IPv6 capable.
+Should you now visit a website that is only accessible via IPv6, your computer will use IPv6 to access it.
+However, if your VPN is only configured for IPv4, your original IPv6 address will be visible.

-Due to an IPv6 leak, the called website will see your original IPv6 address.
-If you use a VPN especially to surf anonymously, this protection is undermined.
+Following an IPv6 leak, the website's admins will be able to see your original IPv6 address.
+If you use a VPN to surf anonymously, your protection is thereby greatly undermined.

-To determine whether you are affected by an IPv6 leak, we perform the following steps.
+To determine whether you are suffering from an IPv6 leak, the following steps are performed:

 - 1.We make a request from your browser to a page that is only accessible via IPv6.